 - Find out more; ask others what they think; investigate if it’s ambiguous - What could ‘let’s go’ mean?

-- Distract; Interrupt; Spill a drink; Lie; Say to one of them you just got bad news and need to talk to them. - Do anything to stop a potentially bad situation.
+- Decide how to help (see the 5 Ds listed below).
+For example: Distract - Spill a drink; Lie; Say to one of them you just got bad news and need to talk to them. - Do anything to stop a potentially bad situation.

 - Is either one of them intoxicated/incapacitated?
 Then consent cannot be given!